 Upon graduation from the University of Central Florida, Erica opened her licensed in home childcare business.
 It wasn’t long after opening that she became pregnant with her first child.
 She made a difficult decision to temporarily close Honey Bee to focus on her daughter.
 She ended up quickly having two more children and stayed home with them for a total of 7 years.
 During that time, she stayed involved with caring for others by babysitting children in the neighborhood.

-In 2024, using the 7 years of professional experience and the additional 7 years of mothering experience, Erica re-opened Honey Bee Schoolhouse to create a dynamic program for other parents in the community.
+In 2024, using the 7 years of professional experience and the additional 7 years of mothering experience, Erica re-opened Honey Bee Schoolhouse to create a meaningful program for other parents in the community.
 She feels that her experience both working in child care facilities and being a parent to three young children has given her a greater understanding of what families need: meaningful community.

 • One steady childcare provider from infancy until beginning elementary school.